hhhhhli/GarFusion/README.md

-# Garment Classification based on Shallow Temporal Feature Extraction and Tree-shaped Fusion
+# Deforming Garment Classification with Shallow Temporal Extraction and Tree-based Fusion

 ## Introduction
-This repository is the supplementary codes for our paper submitted to IEEE Transactions on Instrumentation and Measurement (TIM).
+This repository is the supplementary codes for our paper submitted to IEEE Robotics and Automation Letters (RAL).

 Implementation details will be available after the paper is accepted.